 From June 4th to 7th the Wilderness Ranger Academy of Region 2 and 3 of the U.S. Forest Service took place in Red River, New Mexico.
-The participation of Mykola Romaniuk (Carpathian Biosphere Reserve) of our European Wilderness Network, and Verena Gruber from the European Wilderness Society, set the starting point for an exchange programme with the U.S. Forest Service.
+The participation of Mykola Romaniuk (Carpathian Biosphere Reserve) of our European Wilderness Network and the European Wilderness Society, set the starting point for an exchange programme with the U.S. Forest Service.
 More rangers of the European Wilderness Network will have the chance to take part in this event next year!

 Please also read: Save the date! – U.S. Forest Service Wilderness Ranger Academy 2019